 Little details like this jar of cut herbs from the garden make it feel homey, like you could move right in!

 And the garden!
 With benches and lawns to sit and stay in, bees buzzing, butterflies floating by, birds singing.
 Jane and her family grew everything they needed in their cottage garden, vegetables, herbs, and flowers; Cassandra kept bees so they made their own honey.
+I would really love to taste that honey.

 Their favorite flowers were “sweet williams, columbines, peonies, pinks and laburnums” … they also grew “gooseberries, raspberries and currants” … they made their own jams and jellies and summer wines, kept a pig and chickens and had two donkeys to pull them in their carriage.
 A fresh breeze blew through these flowers as we sat on a bench for a few quiet moments.